 Polyisoprene is used only for internal condoms, and provides protection against both pregnancy and STIs.
 Currently, only Lifestyles and Durex manufacture polyisoprene condoms.
 (I live in Canada, so if this isn’t true in your country, be sure to share the love and tell us in the comments what other options exist!)
 Polyisoprene is a relatively new alternative to latex.
 It is a very thin rubber made by processing natural latex in such a way that the allergens are removed.
 As a result, some individuals may still be allergic to polyisoprene, but such an allergy is rare.

 Polyisoprene condoms are available in both regular and large sizes and are always sold lubricated.
 Skyn even makes a flavored option!
 Once again, this type of condom is often marketed as feeling more comfortable and transfers body heat well.
 This type of condom costs slightly more than latex condoms, as the process to produce them is quite expensive.
 However, the price difference is nothing too crazy, usually only a few dollars more per box.
-Polyisoprene condoms can be found easily in-store or online, but may not be available at you nearest sexual health center or Planned Parenthood (it’s worth asking though!).
+Polyisoprene condoms may not be available at your nearest sexual health center or Planned Parenthood (it’s worth asking though!).
 But you can always easily buy non-latex condoms at Condomania!

-Lifestyles Skyn condoms are made from polyisoprene.
-Get them at Undercover Condoms!
+Get Lifestyles Skyn Orignal polyisoprene condoms at Condomania!
 Check out our review, too!